SARL: Label-Free Reinforcement Learning by Rewarding Reasoning Topology: Experiments

 A core motivation of our work is to enable reinforcement learning beyond verifiable domains using label-free structural rewards.
 To test this, we apply SARL on OpenRubrics-v2~\citep{liu2025openrubrics}, a diverse open-ended QA dataset.

-\paragraph{Structure reward enables reinforcement learning beyond verifiable domains.} The most striking observation is that Structure Reward achieves substantial performance gains despite receiving no labels or preference signals.
-Under PPO, the WB Score improves from 29.91 to 40.26 (+10.35), while under GRPO it improves to 39.01 (+9.10).
-These improvements are significantly larger than those obtained by alternative training strategies, indicating that structural optimization alone can provide a sufficiently strong learning signal for open-ended reasoning.

-\paragraph{Performance improvements are broad across diverse reasoning tasks.} Structure Reward improves performance across all five task categories under both PPO and GRPO.
-Beyond notable improvements on Math and Coding tasks, which we have established benefit from structured reasoning, the most significant finding is the substantial gains in truly open-ended domains: Creative writing (+6.04 for PPO, +4.33 for GRPO), Planning (+9.64 and +7.33), and Info/Advice (+4.76 and +3.27).
-These domains are less formally structured and require flexible reasoning and knowledge synthesis.
-The consistent gains across such diverse categories indicate that the structural prior does not merely benefit mathematical reasoning, but generalizes to a wide range of open-ended cognitive tasks.

-\paragraph{Comparison with applicable baselines in the open-ended setting.} Our primary comparison focuses on methods that are genuinely label-free.
-However, TTRL~\citep{zuo2025ttrl} requires voting on binary labels and format-based label free rewards~\citep{xin2025surrogate} only define math-specific output formats, making them unable to generalize to open-ended tasks.
-We therefore compare primarily against EMPO~\citep{zhang2025right}, which could be extended to open-ended tasks by clustering multiple sampled responses in semantic space and using the resulting semantic entropy as the reward signal.
-And we additionally report DPO~\citep{rafailov2023direct} as a stronger reference that uses preference labels.
-Even with this extra supervision, DPO yields only a marginal improvement (+0.43 WB Score), while EMPO slightly decreases performance (-0.71).
-In contrast, Structure Reward consistently delivers large gains, suggesting that structural prior provides a more general and effective signal for open-ended tasks.
+\paragraph{Structure reward enables reinforcement learning beyond verifiable domains.} SARL achieves substantial performance gains on open-ended tasks without any labels or preference signals: under PPO, the WB Score improves from 29.91 to 40.26 (+34.6\% relative improvement), and under GRPO to 39.01 (+30.4\%).
+Note that TTRL requires binary correctness labels and format-based rewards~\citep{xin2025surrogate} are math-specific, so neither generalizes here; we therefore compare against EMPO~\citep{zhang2025right} as the label-free baseline and DPO~\citep{rafailov2023direct} as a reference with preference supervision.
+Even with this extra supervision, DPO yields only a marginal improvement (+1.4\%), while EMPO slightly decreases performance (-2.4\%).
+In contrast, SARL consistently delivers large gains across all five task categories.

+As shown in Table~\ref{tab:wildbench_main}, Planning improves by +26.6\% (PPO) and +20.2\% (GRPO), Creative writing by +11.8\% and +8.5\%, and Info/Advice by +9.8\% and +6.7\%.
+These categories have no single correct answer and rely on flexible judgment and knowledge synthesis, yet the structural prior still steers the model toward more coherent reasoning trajectories.
+The consistency of these gains suggests that small-world topology captures a fundamental quality of \emph{how to think}, rather than serving as a proxy for correctness, and thus generalizes well beyond the verifiable domain.